david8zhang/pirate-rpg/readme.md

 ## Bugs to fix

-- Some hitboxes when hitting multiple enemies is not being deleted
+- Crafting menu not updating when item is crafted and craftable items are updated

-## Easy wins
+## Meatier Stuff

-- Add new resource type: Iron, which drops from boulders
-- Add damage numbers for harvestables
+- Refactor the way structures work (have it load an entirely different scene)

 ## Must haves for Alpha release: